scambier/obsidian-omnisearch/.github/ISSUE_TEMPLATE/bug_report.md

 **Things to try:**

-- Does the problem occur when Obsidian is the only active community plugin:
+- Does the problem occur when Omnisearch is the only active community plugin:
 - Does the problem occur when you _don't_ index PDFs, images, or other non-notes files:
 - Does the problem occur after a cache reset: